Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/worldgenData.md

 Creates a 'tfc:spreading_bush' configured feature and the matching placed feature
 ```

-- `void tallWildCrop(String name, String block, Consumer<PlacedFeatureProperties> placement)`
+- `BlockToBlockStatesMapEntry boulderState(String block, List<String> blockStates)`

   Parameters:
-  - name: String- The name of the feature, the namespace will default to 'kubejs_tfc' if none is provided
-  - block: String- The block to placed, must be an instanceof WildDoubleCropBlock
+  - block: String- The registry name of a block to be replaced
-  - placement: Consumer<PlacedFeatureProperties>- The placement properties
+  - blockStates: List<String>- A list of string representations of a block state

 ```
-Creates a 'tfc:tall_wild_crop' configured feature and the matching placed feature
+Creates a new block to block state list map entry for use in boulder configured features
 ```

 - `BlockToBlockStateMapEntry blockToBlockState(String block, String state)`